Kanye West sued over claim of illegal sample on 'Donda 2' | Entertainment

 A representative for West did not immediately respond to a request for comment, nor did West's label Universal Music Group , which is not a party to the suit.
 An attorney for Ultra International, which owns the rights to Jefferson's song, said the company had no comment and believes the lawsuit speaks for itself.

 Jefferson is a pioneer of house music from West's hometown of Chicago.
-According to the lawsuit, West and his representatives acknowledged during talks with Jefferson that "Flowers" sampled "Move Your Body," but did not take a license.
+According to the lawsuit, West and his representatives acknowledged during talks with Jefferson that "Flowers" sampled "Move Your Body" without permission.
+But those talks did not end with a license, according to the lawsuit.
 "West advocates for artists’ rights with one hand, yet has no shame in taking away rights from another artist with the other," the lawsuit said.

 West released "Donda 2" in February exclusively through his Stem Player, a handheld device that allows users to isolate and recombine song parts.
 Kano Computing Ltd, a British company that developed the Stem Player with West and is also named in the lawsuit, did not immediately respond to a request for comment.